kimpoter/Tubes2_bebas/README.md

 *There are no plans to change, add, or optimize the program in the near future.*

 ## Room for Improvement
+- Faster TSP implementation (with dynamic programming)
+- Stop, Rewind, and Play button available for easier viewing

 ## Acknowledgements
 - This project is spearheaded by the IF2211 Informatics major at Institut Teknologi Bandung, which has been well organized by the IF2211 - 2023 professors and assistants.